 Rev 12:9 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

 My reader made a valid interesting point that Luke 10:18 appear to contradict with what Revelation 4:1 and Revelation 12:9 appear to say.
 But perhaps we have not considered all of the facts before assuming there is a controversy.
 You see it is impossible for the Bible to contradict the Bible if both verses are accurately interpreted and accurately translated.
-Also if Jesus had already seen Satan fall from heaven then it must have happened sometime after the book of Ezekiel and before Jesus was born in the manger.
-You do understand the existence of verses in the O.T. that state that Satan has access to heaven, don’t you?
+Also if Jesus had already seen Satan fall from heaven then it must have happened sometime after the books of Ezekiel and Isaiah and before Jesus was born in the manger.
+But we must understand there exists other verses in the O.T. that state that Satan has direct access to heaven.
 For example, Satan is clearly seen to be in heaven in the book of Job.

 Job 1:6 Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.

-Here is a great example that Satan and his angels come to present themselves before God’s throne in heaven.
-This is a spiritual location and not a physical or natural one.
-If God allowed Satan to be present in heaven then the final fall of Satan from heaven has not yet occurred.
-Can you agree with this?
+Here is a great example that Satan and his angels come to present themselves before God’s throne in heaven as they will.
+This verse in Job is referring to a spiritual location and not a physical or natural one.
+If God allowed Satan to present himself in heaven before His throne, then this teaches us that the final fall of Satan from heaven has not yet occurred when Job lived on the earth.
+Can we agree with this?
 If Satan has access to heaven in the Old Testament can we ask if he still has access in the New Testament?
 Let’s go and read Revelation 12:8 next to see what is stated by God about Satan:

 Rev 12:8 And prevailed not; neither was their place found any more in heaven.

-Didn’t God just declare that Satan’s place is now no longer found in heaven after this war?
+Didn’t God just declare that Satan’s place is now no longer found in heaven after this war with Michael?
 That statement literally means that Satan had a place in heaven right up until this war event concluded, doesn’t it?
-Can we agree that Satan had a right to be in heaven before this statement?
+Can we agree that Satan had a rightful place to be in heaven before this end of war statement and being thrown down?
 Perhaps you don’t see it yet, but that is what God just said.
-I think we need to read down to verse 10 to help confirm what God just said in this verse 8 statement:
+I think we need to read down to the next verse 9 to help confirm what God has revealed to us in this verse 8 statement: